mdagnelie/project_docker_microcredential/README.md

 - [ ] Build an Apptainer image on a HPC of your choice
 - [ ] Provide the logs of the slurm job in GitHub
 - [ ] Document the steps in a text document in GitHub
+- [ ] Send a zip file of your gitrepository when you are done (that is what will be evaluated)

 ## Proposed steps - containerize and run training the machine learning model